shuaibw/JavaFXProject/README.md

 # Car Inventory Manager with JavaFX
 ## _Term Project for L1T2_
 -------------
 An inventory manager for cars with multi-threading and local networking support.
 This project was aimed to learn about networking and multi-threading in Java.
+A demonstration can be found [here](https://youtu.be/1klsKJLZMzQ)

 ## Features